wp-plugins/relevanssi/readme.txt

 * The custom field search hack using `cat` set to "custom" doesn't work any more.
 If you wish to filter by custom field, you need Relevanssi Premium, which does it better anyway.
 * Relevanssi can handle certain whitespace characters better in indexing.
 * Apostrophes are now replaced with whitespace instead of being removed.
+* Relevanssi now shows correct number of results when posts_per_page is set to -1.
+* Fuzzy search didn't always activate when it should, if all found posts are private posts that can't be shown to user.
+* Tab characters in excerpts are handled better now.
+* Relevanssi search logs will now store user ID's and IP addresses for each query.
+* You can now use user logins as well as numeric ID's to stop user from being logged.
+* Attachments are now handled better.
+I'd still like to hear any complaints about attachments.
+* Relevanssi now updates index for posts added with wp_update_post() function.
+(Thanks to Simon Blackbourn)
+* Searching for pages in admin didn't work properly.
+Fixed that.
+* Fixed warnings for undefined variables.

 = 2.9.14 =
 * Relevanssi will now index pending and future posts.
 These posts are only shown in the admin search.